Three ways to prevent birds from nesting in your roof

 Birdguards also act as chimney caps limiting the effects of wind and weather down the chimney.
 Easy to fit and inexpensive, these are an extremely popular solution to birds nesting in the chimney or entering properties down the chimney.
-For further details please click here.
+Find out more about our range of chimney birdguards.

 If the chimney is not in use, a discreet and popular alternative to Birdguards are Chimney Caps.

 These allow the chimney to 'breathe' (preventing the build up of damp, whilst keeping rain, drafts and birds out.

 These are the most cost effective solution, and either clip inside the chimney pot, using the integral four flexible wire legs pre-fitted to the cap, or clip around the chimney pot using the supplied bracket.